 To enrol, you have two options: you can enrol online, or over the phone with a Enrolment Consultant.

 Enrolling online: You return to the Course Page that you read when investigating your study options.
 On the page you find an Enrol Now button which you click.
 You fill in an online enrolment form and pay your course deposit.
-After this, an Admissions Officer will call you to finalise your enrolment.
+After this, a Recruitment Support Officer will call you to finalise your enrolment.

 Enrolling over the phone: You call a Enrolment Consultant and they walk you through the enrolment process and take your deposit.